 From the earliest kites in fifth-century China to Leonardo da Vinci’s designs for a flying machine to the Wright brothers’ first successful motor-operated aircraft, people have dreamed of taking to the skies for generations.
 Today, it’s easier, and safer, than ever to hop on a plane and start globetrotting.

 When you’re traveling long distances, flying is the safest mode of transportation, according to the International Air Transport Association.
-But are private jets safer than scheduled airline flights?
-Here are the answers to private fliers’ common questions about aircraft safety.
+But what is the safety of private flying and are private jets safer than scheduled airline flights?
+Let’s look at the private jet safety statistics together and answer private fliers’ common questions about private jet safety ratings.

 What to know about private jet safety